sigma-z/Jentin/docs/documentation.md

 You can define routes to map requests to their corresponding controllers.

-The default route uses the pattern: ``(/%module%)(/%controller%)(/%action%)``
+This the default route pattern ``(/%module%)(/%controller%)(/%action%)(/.*)``, which is used as fallback, if no other route has matched the request url.

 When a request is routed the placeholders (marked with % as delimiter, here module, controller, and action) are mapped as request parameters.
-The brackets marks that a placeholder is optional.
-A request has the parameters ``module``, ``controller``, and ``action`` defined by default, even if none of your defined routes will match.
+The brackets mark that a placeholder is optional.
+A request defines a ``module``, a ``controller``, and an ``action``.

-Imagine a request is sent to the url ``http://your-domain/`` the route will match.
-Request object will then have the following parameters:
+Imagine a request is sent with the url ``http://your-host/``.
+Request object when matching the default route, will then have the following properties:

 - module: default
 - controller: index
 - action: index

-Tthe urls ``http://your-domain/`` and ``http://your-domain/default/index/index`` will lead to the same result.
+The urls ``http://your-host/`` and ``http://your-host/default/index/index`` will lead to the same result.

-The router routes the request by finding a matching route.
-The first route that matches the pattern will be used for the request.
+The router routes the request by finding a route that matches the request url.
+The first route that matches will be used for the request by parsing the placeholders into request parameters.

 Let's see an example: